 For those everyday stains and smells, powder is a great option.
 Make sure you get the dosage right when you use a powder detergent, like Tide Powder.

-Then, start washer, add detergent, then add clothes.
+Once you are done, start washer, add detergent, then add clothes.

-Want to know more?
+Want to Know More?

 Make sure you get the best out of your liquid detergent.
-Watch our video on how to use Tide’s liquid detergents:
+Watch our video on how to use Tide’s liquid detergents.

 Help your powder detergent work for you.
-Watch our video on how to use Tide’s powder detergents:
+Watch our video on how to use Tide’s powder detergents.